otimong/gg-demo/README.md

 ```
 The Ides here is to see how far we can take this Utility-first css pattern
 You can read more about tyailwinds here: https://tailwindcss.com/docs/what-is-tailwind
 I think its really cool.

+Look through the larger components/pages and see how much you can extract into smaller components.
+I left some of them bigger deliberately, but i'd like a second opinion
 ```

 ```